LuciaGiagnolini12/FileSystem_to_BoDi/phase#5/readme.md

 - `rdfs:label` → `"Anonymized information"`

 **For their technical metadata (whitelist approach — only author fields):**
-The following metadata types are anonymised, and only these:
+The following metadata types are Redacted, and only these:
 `Creator`, `dc:creator`, `Author`, `LastModifiedBy`, `meta:last-author`

 All other technical metadata (file size, MIME type, dates, filesystem attributes, etc.) is **never touched** regardless of the Record's privacy status.

 **For protected entities:**
 - `bodi:redactedInformation` → `"no"`
-- Author metadata fields are checked independently: if the value is not in the `AUTHORIZED_AUTHORS` or `NEUTRAL_AUTHOR_PATTERNS` lists, it is anonymised even on a protected Record.
+- Author metadata fields are checked independently: if the value is not in the `AUTHORIZED_AUTHORS` or `NEUTRAL_AUTHOR_PATTERNS` lists, it is Redacted even on a protected Record.

 ---